PhiloBiblon/philobiblon-to-wikibase/pb2wb/README.md

 ## Get the raw data

 The raw data lives in g-drive.
-Directions for fetching it are in the philobiblon-private repository.
+Directions for fetching it are in the philobiblon-private repository: [here](https://github.com/PhiloBiblon/philobiblon-private/blob/master/data/README.md).
 Those steps will result in populating a `data/raw` directory.
 After creating the raw dataset, link that directory to `../data` using a command like this:
 ```commandline
 ln -s ../../philobiblon-private/data ..
 ```